maxGraph/maxGraph/packages/website/docs/usage/migrate-from-mxgraph.md

 #### `mxStencil` to `StencilShape`

 In maxGraph@0.11.0, the `allowEval` and `defaultLocalized` properties have been removed.
-Configure these properties using `StencilShapeGlobalSettings`.
+Configure these properties using `StencilShapeConfig`.

 ### `mxUtils` split